Submissions

 3. a tentative (and realistic) date of completion; six months is typical, but it must be less than twelve.

 If the editors approve your request to write an article, please consult the guidelines for authors for information on article format, style, and the licensing agreement.
-Authors should submit their documents in Word or LaTeX format.
+Authors should submit their documents in Word or, if they contain many technical symbols, in LaTeX format.
+Do not use the Word Equation Editor very frequently, as each use must be changed by hand to html or LaTeX by our formatter.
 Graphics and photos should be emailed as separate attachments in jpg or gif or png format.

 How Publication Decisions Are Made